ThinkGeo/Mobile-Maps/README.md

 ## Repository Layout

-`/api-docs`: An offline version the API documentation HTML pages.
+`/docs`: An offline version the API documentation HTML pages.

-`/hero-app`: A real world application that shows off many of this products features along with best practices.

 `/samples`: A collection of feature by feature samples.

-`/.assets`: Any assets needed for the readme.md.
+`/assets`: Any assets needed for the readme.md.

 `README.md`: A quick start guide to show you how to quickly get up and running.